GeneFeng/CircView/README.md

 > 2.1.7 Click one "Circle" to view details of each circRNA.
 > <img src="image/one-circrna.png" width="80%">
 > 2.1.8	Detailed information and image of circRNAs can be saved for further use.
-> 2.1.9	Click "Analysis"->"Comparison" to make a comparison between circRNAs with different samples and/or algorithms.
+> 2.1.9	Click "Analysis"->"Comparison" to make a comparison between circRNAs with different samples and/or tools.
 > <img src="image/comparison-table.png" width="80%">

 >